Capacity Planning in Stable Matching: Introduction

-Given these positive results, we are currently collaborating with the institutions in charge of implementing the Chilean school choice and college admissions systems to test our framework in the field.
-The computational time reduction enabled by our method(s) has been critical to evaluate both the assignment of extra seats to schools and the rules of affirmative action policies in college admissions, as assessing the impact of these policies requires thousands of simulations to understand their effects under different scenarios.
-Moreover, our model can be easily adapted to tackle other policy-relevant questions.
-For instance, it can be used to optimally decide how to decrease capacities, as some school districts are experiencing large drops in their enrollments~\citep{SFchronicle2022}.
-Our model could also be used to optimally allocate tuition waivers under budget constraints, as in the case of Hungary’s college admissions system.
-Finally, our methodology could also be used in other markets, such as refugee resettlement~{\citep{delacretaz16,Andersson20,ahani2021placement}}---where local authorities define how many refugees they are willing to receive, but they could increase their capacity given proper incentives---or healthcare rationing~\citep{Pathak20,Aziz21}---where policy-makers can make additional investments to expand the resources available.
-These examples further illustrate the importance of jointly optimizing stable assignments and capacity decisions since it can answer crucial questions in numerous settings.
+These positive results have led to a fruitful collaboration with MINEDUC and the NGO responsible for the allocation to test our framework in the field and devise potential solutions to the crisis.
+Our model can be easily adapted to incorporate all the elements of the Chilean system (\eg, static and dynamic priorities, quotas, secured enrollment, etc.) and address other policy-relevant questions.
+For instance, it can be used to optimally decrease capacities in school districts experiencing significant drops in enrollment~\citep{SFchronicle2022}.
+Additionally, our model could be employed to optimally allocate tuition waivers under budget constraints, as seen in Hungary's college admissions system.
+Our methodology is also applicable in other markets, such as refugee resettlement~{\citep{delacretaz16,Andersson20,ahani2021placement}}, where local authorities determine how many refugees they are willing to receive but could increase their capacity given proper incentives.
+Similarly, in healthcare rationing~\citep{Pathak20,Aziz21}, policymakers could make additional investments to expand available resources.
+These examples highlight the importance of jointly optimizing stable assignments and capacity decisions, demonstrating the model's potential to answer crucial questions across various settings.